launchercc/fossa-installer/PREINSTALL.md

 #### Cocoapods API:

 Make sure that you have the fossa-cocoapods-api container IP mapped to what is listed as your `cocoapods_api__hostname` config in `config.env`.
+The Cocoapods-api migration will create a public/private key pair if one does not exist on your host machine at `/root/.ssh/id_rsa'.

 ## Run the FOSSA installer